What is the most efficient heat pump water heater?

 Save Money & Energy

-If you want to learn more, please visit our website high-temperature heat pump water heater for residential appl.
+If you're interested in learning more, take a look at our high-temperature heat pump water heater for residential appl.

 Heat Pump Technology

-The ProTerra Hybrid Electric pulls heat energy from the air around it to heat your water, making it the most efficient water heater on the market6 with up to a 4.07 UEF
+The ProTerra Hybrid Electric efficiently pulls heat energy from the air, making it the leading water heater on the market with a remarkable UEF of up to 4.07.

 Carbon Footprint Reduction